mongodb-industry-solutions/inventory-management/README.md

    }
    ```

-   > [!Note]
+> [!Tip]
 > To learn more about each of the config fields, visit our documentation on how to [Install and Configure the Edge Server](https://www.mongodb.com/docs/atlas/app-services/edge-server/configure/#install-and-configure-the-edge-server).

 3. The Edge Server requires several dependencies, which are listed in the [README.md](edge_server/README.md) in the edge_server directory.
 If you haven't completed this step in the prerequisites section you will need to do it now.